 - Save and close the extproc.ora file.

-You may need to restart the Oracle instance for it to recognize changes in the extproc.ora file.
+You may need to restart the Oracle instance for it to identify changes in the extproc.ora file.

 - If you changed the location of the ST_Geometry library file from the default location or no location was set, create or re-create the ST_SHAPELIB library in the Oracle database.